skyformat99/ubjsc/README.md

 * test/ - in-house unittest framework and related unittests that cover >=95% of the sources.
   By its nature, this is also the best source of examples how to use the code.
 Just ignore all asserts and you see the common flow.
+* ptrie/ - in-house library for dealing with patricia tries.
+This is used by ubjson objects code.

 Contact
 =======